ericlaurits/tufte-jekyll/_posts/2021-05-14-where-the-conversation-might-start.md

 ---
 ## Where to begin?

-{% newthought 'There is a lot of conversation'} about where the conversation might start.
+{% newthought 'There is a lot of conversation' %} about where the conversation might start.

 This conversation is the conversation surrounding **race** in the elementary school classroom.